 Creativity and the Surgeon Practicing surgery or medicine is an art as much as a science.
-Parsons describes how creative writing has influenced his career as a doctor in wonderful and unexpected ways, and how his experiences may guide and inspire others in the health care and science fields.
+Dr. Parsons describes how creative writing has influenced his career as a doctor in wonderful and unexpected ways, and how his experiences may guide and inspire others in the health care and science fields.

 Preventing Career Burnout by Nurturing your Passion The American Medical Association estimates that over half of all doctors in the U.S. suffer from burnout.
-Parsons describes how fiction writing reignited his passion for medicine, and how his experiences may help doctors rediscover their love for the healing arts.
+Dr. Parsons describes how fiction writing reignited his passion for medicine, and how his experiences may help doctors rediscover their love for the healing arts.

 “One of the best, if not the best, lecturers at UCSD.
 Truly an engaging, informative, and memorable lecture experience.”